amey-raj/LTIC-systems/README.md

 # LTIC-systems

-This program is to obtain the impulse response and output for a given Linear Time Invariant Continuous system for a given input and then plot them on a graph.
+This program is to obtain the system response and output for a given Linear Time Invariant Continuous system for a given input and then plot them on a graph.